How DIACOMIT can help you on your treatment journey

 Proven seizure reduction in clinical studies

-In 2 placebo-controlled clinical studies, patients were treated with either DIACOMIT plus clobazam or placebo plus clobazam.
+In 2 placebo-controlled clinical studies, patients were treated with either DIACOMIT plus clobazam or placebo plus clobazam and valproate.

 While the exact mechanism of action is unknown, DIACOMIT is believed to help reduce seizures through: